dmd-program/dmd-300-sp17/project-1.md

 3. Create a project blog using [Sites and Penn State](http://sites.psu.edu) to track your team's progress.
 4. Publish a link to the project blog on the related Canvas discussion.

+### Phase 2: Pitch

+Produce a short [pecha-kucha](/creating-a-pecha-kucha-style-pitch.md) style presentation that explains the project concept.
+Please inlcude:

+1. **Video:** Clearly legible text or voice narration
+  - If doing voice narration, you can choose one team member to narrative, or have different members contribute narration of different slides.
+2. **PDF export** of slides used for the pecha-kucha video.
+3. Post the pitch to the project blog.

 ### Phase 4: Sprint!

 ![sprint timeline graphic](/assets/timeline@2x.png)

-**Rule number one in art and design - if it's not documented, it never happened.** Please keep detailed and dated notes, photos, screenshots, video recordings, and other forms of documentation of team meetings, brainstorm sessions, concept research, design sprints or working session outcomes, etc. This will help your team immensely when crafting the project document, and will mostly likely be referred back to quite often.
+1. **Rule number one in art and design - if it's not documented, it never happened.** Please keep detailed and dated notes, photos, screenshots, video recordings, and other forms of documentation of team meetings, brainstorm sessions, concept research, design sprints or working session outcomes, etc. This will help your team immensely when crafting the project document, and will mostly likely be referred back to quite often.
 Consider keeping these materials in a shared team folder.
 See [collaboration tools](/collaboration-tools.md) for information on available resources.
+2. If your team feels that the design process isn't working as intended, feel free to change up the design of the sprint.

 #### Submission details: